Topological edge flows drive macroscopic re-organization in magnetic colloids: Topological origin of edge flows

 When rotational viscosity $\eta_R$ is small compared to linear viscosity $\eta$, the angular velocity and vorticity decouple, such that vorticity follows equation \ref{eq:hydrodyn_eq}, \cite{soni2019}

-where the length scale $\delta=\sqrt{(\eta+\eta_R)/\Gamma_v}$ is determined by the two viscosities and friction with the substrate, $\Gamma_v$ (see SM for details).
-Notably, this operator has the same form as the square of a well-known topological Hamiltonian, the Dirac Hamiltonian (see SM for details).
+where the length scale $\delta=\sqrt{(\eta+\eta_R)/\Gamma_v}$ is determined by the two viscosities and friction with the substrate, $\Gamma_v$ (see Appendix~\ref{app:hydrodynamics} for details).
+Notably, this operator has the same form as the square of a well-known topological Hamiltonian, the Dirac Hamiltonian (see Appendix~\ref{app:topology} for details).
 Eigenvectors of this Hamiltonian have a winding number known as the Chern number, which yields edge states robust to defects and random perturbations \cite{hasan2010, bernevig2013}.

 At the interface between particle-rich and particle-poor regions, the Chern number changes its value, inducing a state with zero eigenvalue localized at the interface \cite{dasbiswas2018}.
 This state is exactly the steady state solution of Eq.~\eqref{eq:hydrodyn_eq}, since these operators have the same zero eigenvalue solution.
 This solution yields a topologically-protected steady state where vorticity $\zeta(x)$ decays exponentially away from the edge, $x$.
-To obtain the particles speed $v(x)$ along the edge, we integrate $\zeta(x)$ (see SM for details) to obtain,
+To obtain the {particles speed} $v(x)$ along the edge, we integrate $\zeta(x)$ (see Appendix~\ref{app:topology} for details) to obtain,

-where $v_\mathrm{max}$ is the maximal edge speed, $\delta$ is the decay length and $v_\mathrm{th}$ is the average thermal motion (see Fig.~\ref{fig:2}(a)).
+where $v_\mathrm{max}$ is the maximal edge {speed}, $\delta$ is the decay length and $v_\mathrm{th}$ is the average thermal motion (see Fig.~\ref{fig:2}(a)).

 To verify this prediction, we fit Eq. \ref{eq:model} to experimentally observed flows of particles at the edges of voids and clusters.
 Since voids exhibit much less global rotation compared to clusters, the edge flows can be more readily isolated.
-Particle flows are characterized by their mean speed, $v_\mathrm{mean}$, and their mean distance from the edge, $x$, where $x=0$ marks the edge.
+Particle {flows} are characterized by their mean {speed}, $v_\mathrm{mean}$, and their mean distance from the edge, $x$, where $x=0$ marks the edge.
 The edge is identified with the IMARIS software's surface function, which identifies the empty void space based on image intensity values.